berndab/bikesharing/README.md

 ## Introduction

+New York City is one of the most challenging environments for biking, This is due to fact that it has the highest population density in the US, [27,709 people per square mile](https://worldpopulationreview.com/us-cities/new-york-city-ny-population), the [second worst traffic congestion US](https://ny.curbed.com/2018/2/6/16979696/new-york-city-traffic-congestion-second-worst), and is ranked the [least safe place to bike](https://www.insider.com/most-dangerous-cities-to-ride-a-bike-in-2019-7#1-new-york-new-york-has-tens-of-thousands-of-bike-commuters-and-the-cycling-population-is-growing-despite-a-hrefhttpwwwnycgovhtmldotdownloadspdfcycling-in-the-citypdfover-1400-milesa-of-bike-lanes-and-a-a-hrefhttpswww1nycgovsitevisionzeroindexpagevision-zeroa-transportation-) in the US.
+Even with these challenges, the August ride data from NYC Citi Bike sharing service shows that the NYC Citi Bike bike sharing service is a resounding success as a frequent transportation choice for many New York city residents even in one of the most challenging cities for biking in the US.
+Its success as a attractive transportation choice in such a challenging environment demonstrates that a bike sharing service has the potential to be a success in any city event one of the size of Des Moines, Iowa.

-Due to the vast differences in the population size, geographical layout, and percentate of the population owning cars from New York City and Des Moines Iowa, it is difficult to predict the potenial sucess of bike sharing service in Des Moines, Iowa from the August NYC Citi Bike ride data.
-However what the NYC Citi bike data does prove is that bikes sharing services can be succcessfull and serve a large portion of city residents even in cities as big as New York.
+However, the vast differences in the population size, geographical area, and car ownership rates between New York City and Des Moines Iowa, indicate that there are significant differences in the factors that influence the demand for and the utilization of a bike sharing service in each city.
+These significant differences in these factors must be analyzed closely to determine how effective the NYC Citi Bike bike sharing utilization data is in predicting the feasibility of a bike sharing service in Des Moines, Iowa.

 ## NYC Citi Bike August Ride Data